 Easy, Yet complex

-We can all agree that it is one of the most popular Content Management Systems among programmers, mainly because it allows you to build pretty advanced websites, offering even administrative panel and the ability to add different kinds of content.
+We can all agree that it is one of the most popular CMSs among programmers, mainly because it allows you to build pretty advanced websites, offering even administrative panel and the ability to add different kinds of content.
 And better, you can post articles, create different website pages, and also establish a web store and sell online via eCommerce Plugins.

 Complex, Yet Convenient

-By using a CMS like Joomla, you can easily tweak a website content, publish a new article, page or a post without having any advanced technical and coding knowledge that is usually needed to create a website.
-Because it’s such a popular CMS (have I mentioned it is completely free and open source?), you can also download and install Joomla in the language of your choice, which solves already a lot of practical issues as the majority of popular languages is covered.
+By using a CMS like Joomla, you can easily tweak a website content, publish a new article or a page without having any advanced technical and coding knowledge that is usually needed to create a website.
+Because it’s such a popular CMS (it’s completely free and open-source), you can also download and install Joomla in the language of your choice, which solves already a lot of practical issues as the majority of popular languages is covered.
+This means that you don’t need much to translate Joomla website.

 If you want to switch your Control Panel to a different language, installing a new language pack takes literally a few seconds, giving you an option to choose the language you want for your control panel when logging in.
 They certainly did think about not sweating the small stuff!